Money worries

 If your Student Finance is delayed, we recommend that you first check the status of your Student Finance application.
 Normally, Student Finance is paid within 3-5 working days after stage 2 enrolment.

 It is worth knowing that the University will automatically notify Student Finance of your enrolment and attendance on the course.
-If you have completed stage 2 enrolment and are still experiencing a delay in funding, you can make an appointment with the Money Advice Team.
+If you have completed stage 2 enrolment and are still experiencing a delay with a Student Finance assessment, you can make an appointment with the Money Advice Team.

 It is also a good idea to check your eligibility for a 0% authorised overdraft on a student bank account.